silver-language/workspace-silver/wiki/project/goals/reading over writing.md

 Prioritise plain language
 -------------------------

-All natural languages evolve and have time and place variations.
 Use the plainest, most widely understood terms where you can.

-* don't use slang or jargon where a plain word is available.

-### Avoid idiomatic english

-This one might be difficult to be objective with.
+All natural languages evolve and have time and place variations

+Some things to avoid:
+* slang
+* idioms or expressions that might not be widely understood
+* txt spk
+* l33tsp34k
+* emojis 😀
+* anything on Urban Dictionary
+* memes
+* trying to be trendy, cool, funky, cute, hip, obscure
+* jargon

+These are difficult to be objective with, and there are layers to this depending (again) on who the audience is, and the intended longevity of the code.
 Try to be clear to as wide an audience as possible, not just your company, region, demographic, country etc.

-### Avoid terminology trying to be trendy, cool, funky, cute, hip, obscure

-	txt spk
-	l33tsp34k
-	emojis ;-)
-	anything that requires looking it up on Urban Dictionary memes

 Prioritise the vertical over the horizontal
 -------------------------------------------

-I'll have to try to find some research or something to back me up, but I think humans are naturally pretty good at scanning lists of things, or other spatially structured data like grids.
+Humans have highly evolved visual systems and are good at absorbing structured data such as lists, grids, graphs, charts etc,

-In text I think it's easier to achieve structure vertically, so that will be prioritised.
+In text it's easier to achieve structure vertically, so that will be prioritised.

 Prioritise nouns over verbs